Austinuc/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c | Finds the last digit of a given random number 2-print_alphabet.c | Prints all the alpabets in lowercase 3-print_alphabets.c | Prints alphabets in lowercase and then in uppercase
+1-last_digit.c | Finds the last digit of a given random number 2-print_alphabet.c | Prints all the alpabets in lowercase 3-print_alphabets.c | Prints alphabets in lowercase and then in uppercase 4-print_alphabt.c | Prints all the alphabets in lowercase except q and e